Skip to main content

 Setting

-The research will take place in pre-kindergarten classrooms and child care centers in Florida.
-Classrooms will be recruited from predominantly high-poverty communities.
+The research took place in pre-kindergarten classrooms and childcare centers in Florida.
+Classrooms were recruited from predominantly high-poverty, urban communities.

 Sample